Evidence of the Effectiveness of Psychodynamic Therapy: What is it and How can it Help?

 • 1973: The American Psychiatric Association passes vote to declassify homosexuality as a disorder

-• 2013: DSM-5 is released at the American Psychiatric Association’s Annual Meeting, celebrating fifty years of mental health identification and classification
+• 2013: The DSM-5 is released at the American Psychiatric Association’s Annual Meeting, celebrating fifty years of mental health identification and classification

 A triptych of black and off-white abstract art, with the two outer panels featuring images that appear to be rocks stacked on top of each other, and the inner panel curved maze-like lines